Unfortunately, we could not find any search results for this search configuration.

 Thinking of booking a last minute trip to Spain?
 Here is the list of the most beautiful places for you to visit during your trip.

 Vigo is a city in Galicia and it offers many beaches, however, it's mainly famous for the Cíes Islands or Islas Cíes.
 These islands are reachable by boat and visiting them is totally worth it.
 If you come to Spain in the summer, you would surely like to spend an afternoon or the whole day in these islands.
 Nature.house offers different accommodations in Galicia.
 Did you know that Islas Cíes were declared the only maritime National Park in Spain in 1980?

 The Las Medulas, UNESCO site

 Due to the ancient gold mines in its cliffs and hills, it was declared as a World Heritage site by UNESCO.
-Here, the Romans started exploiting the rich gold deposits during the 1st century however, after 200 years, the mines were abandoned and did not see any industrialization since.
+Here, the Romans started exploiting the rich gold deposits during the 1st century; however, after 200 years, the mines were abandoned and did not see any industrialization since.
 This untouched ancient mines at Las Medulas is located near Ponferrada in Spain.
-Breathtaking landscapes, tunnels and bright orange rocks can be viewed.
-If you're not interested in the history, you can go on a hike and explore the same pathways that the Romans took nearly 2,000 years ago!
+Breathtaking landscapes, tunnels and bright orange rocks can be admired.
+If you're not interested in history, you can go on a hike and explore the same pathways that the Romans took nearly 2,000 years ago!

 Teide National Park